-Let’s go over the different kinds of LLCs, along with the taxes you have to pay for each particular LLC.
+Let's go over the different types of LLCs, along with the taxes you have to pay for each particular LLC.

 The single-member LLC is an LLC with only one member, as its name suggests.
-The single-member LLC will always have pass-through tax treatment.
+The single-member LLC will always have passthrough LLC tax treatment.
 This means that instead of having to pay the 39.1% corporate tax, you can include the profits of your LLC on your personal income taxes.